aescande/xkcd1732adaptation/data/FORMAT.md

 A JSON file under `data/` carrying `entries` and `locale` is an edition, and `tests/test_build.py` builds it and compares it with a recorded hash.

+## Writing an edition

+Everything drawn comes from this file: the `locale` block, the entries, the hover text, the sources credit and the attribution.
+There is no code-side fallback, so a missing key stops the build rather than drawing a stale mix.
+Layer and object names in the SVG stay English.

+Year labels follow the original: every BCE label carries the era, the first three CE labels carry it, 1600 onwards are bare.

+### Characters the font lacks

+The font has no `°`, `²`, `₂`, `ᵉ`, `«`, `»` or `…`.
+The first six are drawn by the renderer, so write them normally; `…` is not, so write `...` instead.
+Every accented French capital is present.
+A character the font cannot draw comes out as an empty box; the build warns when it finds one in the credits, which are drawn without substitution.

+### When translated text does not fit

+French runs 15–20% wider than English, which moves things.
+Three levers, in increasing order of intrusiveness:

+- **`fontSize`, `wscale` or `lines`** on the entry. `wscale` condenses about the anchor, so the block still grows from the edge `align` nominates.
+- **`figureOffsets`**, e.g. `{"sub03": [72, 0]}`, when a wider label runs into
+  the arrow pointing at it.
+A figure carries the labels drawn on it.
+- **`at`** on the entry, to move the block itself.

+The line breaker takes a fixed line count and has no width limit: a longer string gives wider lines, not more of them.
+If a block overruns, give it another line.

 ---

 ## `entries[]`